Passenger rights

 EU passenger rights are adapted to each means of transport, but in essence, the rights that apply to all types of transport are comparable.
 They are based on three key principles: non-discrimination; accurate, timely and accessible information; immediate and proportionate assistance.
 These principles are the foundation for ten basic rights that form the core of EU passenger rights policy.

-A very useful Passenger Rights smart phone application is available for all Windows, Apple (iPhone and iPad) and Android devices in 22 languages – the best way to have Your Passenger Rights at Hand!
+A very useful Passenger Rights smart phone application available in 22 languages, helps travellers easily access their rights while on the move – the best way to have Your Passenger Rights at Hand!

 More on air passenger rights | rail passenger rights | bus and coach passenger rights | ship passenger rights | rights of travellers with reduced mobility